ahmadzaid1/ArabWorldCapitals/README.md

 3.Audio Feature: To make learning even more engaging, I added an audio component that plays the country name and its capital when the user taps on it.

 # Future Plans
-I'll simply leave it as is; it'll be a good memory.
+I'll simply leave it as is.

-Note: this app wasn't developed using traditional code, but rather through visual development (dropping blocks).